MaximilianAzendorf/wassign/doc/src/Concept.md

 ## Hill climbing

 So far, we only optimize the solution *for a given scheduling*.
-In order to find a locally optimal scheduling (and the corresponding optimal assignment), we perform [first-choice hill climbing](https://en.wikipedia.org/wiki/Hill_climbing) by first finding any valid scheduling $S$ (using the [scheduling solving algorithm](#solving-schedulings) as described above) and then modifying this scheduling by moving a single event to a different slot (we call this scheduling a neighbor of $S$) until we can not find any neighbors of $S$ that has a better solution than $S$ itself.
+In order to find a locally optimal scheduling (and the corresponding optimal assignment), we first find any valid scheduling $S$ (using the [scheduling solving algorithm](#solving-schedulings) as described above) and then inspect a bounded set of neighbor schedulings.
+These neighbors are generated by moving a single choice to another slot and, in the current Rust implementation, also by random swap-style perturbations between multiple choices.

-Because the number of neighbors can be very large (and solving the assignment is quite expensive), we limit the number of neighbors that get considered as the next step.
+Because the number of neighbors can be very large (and solving the assignment is quite expensive), only a bounded number of feasible neighbors are explored in each iteration.
+If any explored neighbor improves the score, the best improving neighbor becomes the next current solution; otherwise hill climbing stops at the current local optimum.

 ### Shotgun hill climbing